 Most governments around the world have temporarily closed educational institutions in an attempt to contain the spread of the COVID-19 pandemic.
-A key aspect of coping with Covid-19 is to ensure that services are being delivered to whatever extent possible despite the challenge to be adaptive.
+A key aspect of coping with Covid-19 is to ensure delivery of learning is there to whatever extent possible, despite the challenge to be adaptive.
 Students have had to make far bigger adjustments as learning has always been in classrooms.
 But, will they be able to comply with the innovative E-learning tools?

 Education: From Disruption to Recovery

-Statistics justify the need to swiftly adapt to digital learning tools.
+Statistics justify the need to swiftly adapt to E-learning tools.
 As per research, there are 1,186,161,728 affected learners with 146 country-wide closures.

 (external source: methodological note)

-With the shift of learning to online platforms, we observed that the transition has been considerably easier for professionals across industries as many of them work on their laptops and smart devices even in the office.
-They can simply plug in at homes now.
-Of course, what is missing is face to face, personal communication which may or may not get restored even when things get back to normal.
+With the shift of learning to online platforms, was considerably easier for professionals across industries.
+They can simply plug in at home now.
+Of course, what is missing is face-to-face, personal communication which may or may not get restored even.

 Nevertheless, COVID-19 is reviving the need to explore online teaching and learning opportunities.